bagder/daniel.haxx.se/about.md

 latter half of the 1990s.

 I published my firsrt ever first blog post on advogato.org in May 2000.
-My very first blog post was, to no one's surprise, about my work on curl.
+My premiere blog post was, to no one's surprise, about my work on curl.
 I would then post frequent updates on that sites for years to come.

 On August 28, 2007 I moved my blogging over to my own site, daniel.haxx.se,